Dan-Shumayev/All-Logic-in-Python/README.md

 <summary><code>Chapter 4</code> - <b>Proofs</b></summary>

 - **Anatomy of a deductive proof** - Using syntactic inference rules `R` and a set of given assumptions, we infer conclusions out of the previous rules and conclusions.
+    - *Inference rule* - List (of a non-negative length) consiting of formulas (i.e. represented by the `Formula` object) that function as assumptions, and a formula that is their conclusion.
+    - *Soundness* - We say that a set `A` of formulas **entails** a formula `φ` if every model that satisfies all the assumptions in `A` also satisfies `φ`.
+We denote *A entails `φ`* by `A ⊨ φ`.
+        - It may be also *trivially* sound, when there is no model that satisfies the set of assumptions at all (`A`).
+    - *Specialization* - We may refer to inference rules as templates where their variable names serve as placeholders for any kind of formulas.
 - `Hilbert-style proof` -
 </details>